 Cristo Redentor - Brazil's all - embracing pride

 There are several famous statues of Jesus Christ, but none as famous or as beautifully placed as the one in Rio de Janeiro i Brazil.
-Rised on a 710 meter high mountain, the 38 meter high Jesus with the outstretched arms embraces the city below him with the sea in the background.
-The statue was completed in 1931 and was distinguished by Pope John Paul II, who visited Rio and Jesus on July 2, 1980.
+Raised on a 710 meter high mountain, the 38 meter tall Jesus embraces the city below him with outstretched arms havet in the background.
+The statue was completed in 1931 and received a distinguished visit from Pope John Paul II, who visited Rio and Jesus on 2 July 1980.

 When it came to voting for the 7 Wonders of the World, Brazil launched an extremely extensive campaign to get their over 190 million inhabitants to vote for the statue in Rio de Janeiro.
 It succeeded and Cristo Redentor is now on the list of the 7 wonders of the world.

 Colosseum - the bloodiest of the 7 wonders of the world